-This non-peer-reviewed EarthArXiv preprint has been submitted to Geomorphology and has NOT undergone peer-review.
+This EarthArXiv preprint has been resubmitted to Geomorphology after one round of peer review but has NOT yet been accepted.
 Subsequent versions of the manuscript may differ from this one.
 If accepted, the final, published version of this manuscript will be available via a link on this webpage.
 Please feel free to contact the corresponding author with questions and/or feedback.